Blog

 Florida Statute 627.748 establishes three distinct insurance coverage phases for rideshare drivers.
 Each phase carries different coverage limits and determines which insurance policy responds to your claim.
 Understanding these phases is essential for any rideshare accident claim.

-Phase 1: App Is Off
+Phase 1: When the Driver’s App is Off

 When an Uber or Lyft driver is not logged into the rideshare app, they are considered off-duty.
 Only the driver’s personal auto insurance policy applies.
 Neither Uber nor Lyft provides any coverage during this phase.
 If you are hit by someone who happens to drive for a rideshare company but was off-duty at the time, the claim is handled like any other car accident in Florida.

-Phase 2: App Is On, Waiting for a Ride Request
+Phase 2: While Waiting for a Passenger

 Once the driver logs into the Uber or Lyft app and is available to accept rides, Florida law requires the rideshare company to provide contingent liability coverage.
 The minimum coverage during this phase includes: